Mosweta/kadikazi3/README.md

 - **User Profiles**: Edit profile details such as picture, bio, username, or password anytime.

-### 🚀 Simplifying Carwash Systems
+### 🚀 Our Aim

-Kadikazi aims to empower entrepreneurs in this field by leveraging technology.
-It provides a robust platform to kickstart business ventures and reach a wider audience.
+Kadikazi aims to improve operational efficiency, financial management, and customer satisfaction in car wash businesses.

 ### 🔒 Security Features